Lobular Breast Cancer: Section 5.b.

 5.9 Carcinoma with Signet-Ring Cell Differentiation

-In the 2012 WHO classification, signet ring cell carcinoma is no longer a separate tumor-type but is described together with mucinous carcinoma.
+The 2012 WHO classification, groups together signet ring cell carcinoma with mucinous carcinoma.
+So, signet cell carcinoma is no longer a separate condition of the breast.

-Signet-ring differentiation is not thought to have prognostic significance.
+Signet-ring differentiation does not have any prognostic significance.

 Photomicrograph of the histology of an invasive lobular carcinoma shows foci of signet-ring differentiation; this cancer would be called an ‘invasive lobular carcinoma with signet-ring differentiation.’
 (H&E x 20)